sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         - `groups` : shows the groups
         - `sudo usermod -aG group_name username` : This command adds the username to the group group_name.
 The -aG flags ensure that the user is appended (-a) to the specified group (-G).
         - `sudo useradd -m -G group_name user_name` : Creates a new user and adds the user to the user to the group.
 The group_name can be an existing group or new group is created if it does not exist.
+        - `sudo su - new_user_name` :
+            - to switch to the new_user_name account with shell
+            - no password asked
+            - no env variables passed
-        - `sudo su - new_user_name` : to switch to the new_user_name account with shell.
-This ensures that you enter the new user's environment as if you had logged in directly as that user.
-It's useful when you need to execute commands or perform tasks as that user without fully logging out and logging back in as them.
+            - goes to the new_user_name home directory
+            - this ensures that you enter the new user's environment as if you had logged in directly as that user.
+            - it's useful when you need to execute commands or perform tasks as that user without fully logging out and logging back in as them.
+        - `sudo su -`
+            - switches to the sudo/admin user, which starts a new login shell as the root user
+            - previous user set env variables lost
+            - The - option ensures that the environment variables and settings are set as they would be for a full login session as the root user.
+            - goes to the root folder
+        - `su username`:
+            - switch to another user
-        - `su username`: Switch to another user, where you will have to enter the password
+            - you will have to enter the password
+            - env variables from previous shell will be avialble
+            - stays in the current directory
+        - `sudo -s`:
+            - this command starts a new shell session with root privileges
+            - all environment variable created in previous shell are lost
+            - stays in the same directory
+        - `sudo -Es`:
+            - this command starts a new shell session with root privileges
+            - -E flag passes the env variables
         - `sudo -u username command`: Execute command as another user.
-        - `sudo su -` switches to the sudo/admin user
-        - `sudo -s`: This command starts a new shell session with root privileges, but it doesn't change the environment variables to simulate a full login as the root user.
-It essentially gives you a root shell within your current environment.
-        - `sudo su -`:  This command uses sudo to execute the su - command, which starts a new login shell as the root user.
-The - option ensures that the environment variables and settings are set as they would be for a full login session as the root user.
         - `useradd -a -G family aaron`: Add user to group family.
         - `useradd -a -G family jane`: Add user to group family.